-- A crisis is considered life-threatening if there is no heating/cooling source, and non-life-threatening if there is a danger of losing the heating/cooling source, and - 2.
-The health or well-being of a household member would be in danger if the heating or cooling crisis was not alleviated, or - An illness or medical condition that poses an immediate risk to health or life of any household member due to a life-threatening medical condition.
+A crisis is considered life-threatening if there is no heating/cooling source, and non-life-threatening if there is a danger of losing the heating/cooling source, and

+- 2. The health or well-being of a household member would be in danger if the heating or cooling crisis was not alleviated, or - 3.
+An illness or medical condition that poses an immediate risk to health or life of any household member due to a life-threatening medical condition.

 A medical statement is not required but can be requested if questionable.
 The statement does not have to identify the medical condition but must acknowledge that a life-threatening or health risk issue exists.
+Document what makes the statement of crisis questionable.

-NOTE: Be aware of potential vulnerable populations of elderly persons age 60 and above, disabled, and children under age 5.
+NOTE: Be aware of potential vulnerable populations of elderly persons aged 60 and above, disabled, and children under age 5.
+This is not a required eligibility factor, only an indicator of an increased potential for health related or life-threatening crisis.